 The title company will perform a comprehensive search of deeds, wills, trusts, and public records to trace the property’s history and verify that you’re becoming the rightful sole owner of the property.

-Typically, lenders have a preferred title company they work with, but it’s ultimately the buyer’s decision as to which title company to use.
+Typically, lenders have a preferred title company they work with, but ultimately the buyer decides which title company to use.
 Your agent could offer a few referrals.

 Title insurance comes in two forms:

 - Lender’s title insurance, which (no surprise) protects the lender.
 It’s required.

 - Owner’s title insurance, which protects you.
 It’s optional but recommended because it covers your interest in the property.
 If the insurance company loses a battle over the title in the future but you purchased owner’s title insurance, you’re fully protected.
 Owner’s title insurance will also cover your legal fees if you have to defend your ownership rights in court.